Grant Application FAQs

 We typically hold two funding rounds per year – the first for PhDs and the second for small grants.

-In our PhD round, BRUK:
+In our PhD round, Bowel Research UK:

-- Accepts applications from May to July, with final funding decisions made in December
+- Accepts applications from May to July, with final funding decisions made in December.

-- Accepts proposals of up to £120,000 in value
+- Accepts proposals of up to £120,000 in value.

-In our small grants round, BRUK:
+In our small grants round, Bowel Research UK:

-- Accepts applications from November to January, with final funding decisions made in June
+- Accepts applications from November to January, with final funding decisions made in June.

-- Accepts proposals of up to £50,000 in value
+- Accepts proposals of up to £60,000 in value.

-The “Hard to Fund” Fund
+The ‘Hard to Fund’ Fund

-The “Hard to Fund” Fund (HTFF) is dedicated to supporting research into neglected topics in bowel disease that struggle for backing from conventional funding mechanisms.
-BRUK has identified six main criteria for assessing applications for HTFF projects, these are listed below.
+Bowel Research UK has identified six main criteria for assessing applications for HTFF projects, these are listed below.
 Please note that the examples for the categories are illustrative, and do not represent an exhaustive list of accepted topics:

 - Rare conditions or those that are common but under-researched due to their “unglamorous” nature e.g.